 In addition to the impacts of a changing climate on existing and planned road infrastructure, the VIMS Study is tasked with examining the impacts of road infrastructure on the natural ecosystems in Virginia's coastal zone.3 The goals of the task are to evaluate the extent of the recurrent and future flood impacts on rare, threatened, and endangered (RTE) species and the essential habitats they occupy.
 VIMS has approached this task by undertaking several independent analyses focused on contributing critical data and improving capacity to inform appropriate management strategies that mitigate future land use conflicts.
-In Study Year Three, VIMS' progress for this task included: (i) completion of species distribution models of current populations for all targeted RTE and migratory bird species with outputs classified into predicted and observed categories; (ii) finalization of models of anadromous fish migration in relation to water temperature; (iii) creation of a real-time, interactive water temperature viewer to allow VDOT employees to understand the potential status of individual anadromous fish species runs which may facilitate assessments for time-of-year restrictions; (iv) completion of climate models for water temperatures in 2050; (v) mapping of future potential marsh habitat in 3-inch intervals up to
+In Study Year Four, VIMS' progress for this task included: (i) incorporation of species distribution model outputs (total = 32) into an interactive viewer; (ii) development, testing, and launch of a real-time, interactive migratory fish spawning run viewer to allow VDOT employees to understand the potential status of individual anadromous fish species spawning, which may facilitate assessments for time-of-year restrictions (Figure 2); (iii) refinement of future potential marsh habitat in 3-inch intervals up to 4.5 feet of sea level rise; (iv) completion of detailed species information reports for 32 species, including information on life history, demographics, current threats, and the results of previous and ongoing mitigation efforts in Virginia and elsewhere; and (v) the continued development of an environmental-specific interactive viewer.